Starvin' Marvin in Space

 "Starvin' Marvin in Space" is the thirteenth episode and the 11th produced episode of the third season of the animated television series South Park and the 44th episode of the series overall.
 It originally aired on Comedy Central in the United States on November 17, 1999.
 Like the episode "Mr. Hankey's Christmas Classics", the episode is dedicated to Mary Kay Bergman, who lent her voice to nearly all of South Park's female characters.
-This was the last episode Mary Kay Bergman, who committed suicide shortly after production was completed, recorded dialogue for and the second to last episode with her voice in it.
+This was the last episode Mary Kay Bergman, who died by suicide shortly after production was completed, recorded dialogue for and the second to last episode with her voice in it.

 Plot

 An alien lands on Earth to make first contact in the African desert.
 Not realizing it is facing lions, it is killed and devoured.
 Its ship is discovered by the people from Starvin' Marvin's village.
 The village is occupied by Christian missionaries led by Sister Hollis (voiced by Michael Ann Young), who attempt to convert the community by assuring them that their faith in Christianity will get them food, prompting Marvin to board the ship in search of a place free of missionaries to relocate his people.
 Meanwhile, two agents with the Central Intelligence Agency (CIA), having found out about this spaceship and wanting it for themselves, track down the boys and torture them by making scraping noises on a balloon until Cartman suddenly cannot take it anymore and tells them where Starvin' Marvin might have taken it.
 The two government agents then recruit Sally Struthers, whose character is depicted as looking similar to Jabba the Hutt.
 She is the leader of an Ethiopian food drive that is nothing more than a front for her to get all the food she wants.
 After she picks up the scent of a Chocolate Yum Yum bar in the pocket of one of the agents, the two men offer her more of them in exchange.